The Guide to Becoming Enterprise Ready for SaaS Product Managers

 Uptime SLAs

 Uptime SLAs are a bit unique in that they are formal agreements established between service providers and customers.
-SLAs consist of service level objectives (SLOs), which detail explicit metrics such as uptime, response time, latency, and throughput.
-These metrics are not just numbers, since they represent the provider's pledge to maintain a high standard of service.
-Should the provider fall short, they are typically bound to offer service credits or compensation to the affected customer.
+SLAs consist of service level objectives (SLOs), which define explicit metrics such as uptime, response time, latency, and throughput.
+If providers are unable to meet these standards, they usually have to offer service credits or compensation to the customer.

 Build vs. Buy

-The build vs. buy debate depends on numerous factors such as engineering bandwidth, committed timelines with customers, long-term product vision, availability of vendors, complexity of implementation, monetization, and more.
-This topic is also one of the hardest to navigate for PMs, given the number of stakeholders that must be aligned and the potential setback that can seriously deter the trajectory of the business if a wrong decision is made.
+The build vs. buy dilemma depends on factors such as engineering bandwidth, committed timelines with customers, product roadmap, complexity of implementation, and more.
+This topic is also one of the hardest to navigate for engineering leaders, since quantifying the true cost of building in-house can be challenging.

 How close is the feature to the core product capabilities?